daniel-inderos/opposite-map/readme.md

 - Find the exact opposite point on Earth
 - Option to use user's current location
 - Simple and intuitive user interface
+- Displays estimated local time for selected and antipodal points based on their longitude

 ## Files